Syrian-Russian relations: The reasons explaining Russia’s current foreign policy in Syria

 In terms of military expenditures, according to the Stockholm International Peace Research Institute, it increased by 30% in real terms between 2010 and 2019 and by 175% between 2000 and 2019.
 It decreased between 2016 and 2018, before rising another time in 2019.
 Following the beginning of the crisis in Ukraine in 2014, and the direct intervention of the Russian federation in Syria in 2015, defense expenditures have significantly increased from 2014 to 2016.
 It slowly reduced between 2017 and 2018 before increasing in 2019.
 The results are similar when it comes to miliary expenditures per percentage of GDP (as shown in the figure below).
 In 2008, military spendings represented less than 3.5% and it increased by more than 2%, reaching 5.4% in 2016.
 The numbers decreased between 2016 and 2018 before rising again between 2019 and 2020.

 To conclude, different reasons influence the current Russian-Syrian relations.
-Russia has considerable interests in Syria since it represents its foothold in the Middle East and a way to maintain its influence in the region.
-Syria is a historic ally of the Russian Federation, and losing this ally would be a strategic mistake.
+Russia has considerable interests in Syria since it represents its foothold in the Middle East.
+At the same time, Syria is a historic ally of the Russian Federation, and losing this ally would be a strategic mistake.
 The intervention is the first direct military intervention outside a former USSR republic since the Cold War, it was facilitated by the improvement of the military capabilities of the country since the beginning of the 2000’s, which helped achieving a successful military intervention.
 Russian diplomacy in Syria has also been successful, and it allowed the country to have a solid position in the negotiation process.
 The Astana platform is the perfect example showing that, since the country was able to put at the same table of negotiations opposing regional actors in the conflict, Turkey and Iran.
 Russia also managed to maintain constructive relations with other opposite sides involved in the conflict, for example, the Saudis, the Kurds, the UAE and Qatar.

 Furthermore, the different phases of NATO expansion towards the Russian borders, with the inclusion of former Warsaw Pact countries is considered by the Russian authorities as a threat to its national security, and defending its allies is a way of defending itself.
 Russia’s military success in Syria was helped by major military reforms implemented since the Georgian War.
 These reforms helped improve military capabilities and efficiency.
 The intervention in Syria was also an opportunity to make some parts of its army gain experience, especially with the Military Police which was sent to different parts of the Syrian territory.